kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 #wordcountsec[

 === Aims
 The aim of this project was to create a native desktop application that helps users to manage their backlogs (lists of games they want to play) and libraries (games they own).
-The application allows users to add games to the library and mark them as part of their backlog, in progress or completed.
-The application will also allow users to search through their games and filter them based on various attributes such as genre, platform or completion status.
+This allows users to add games to the library and mark them as part of their backlog, in progress or completed.
+GamePile will also allow users to search through their games and filter them based on various attributes such as genre, platform or completion status.

-Further to this, the application will also allow users to search for games to add to their library via the use of a Third-Party API.
+Further to this, users will also be allowed to search for games to add to their library via the use of a Third-Party API.
 This will use a fuzzy search algorithm to allow users to search for games even if they are unsure of the exact name.
 The application will also allow users to view detailed information about the games in their library, such as the aforementioned attributes.

 Some optional features that could be implemented include the ability to export a users game library graphically akin to an old-school forum signature, to facilitate sharing of game completion progress on forums and social media platforms and a recommendation system that suggests games to add to the users library based on their existing library and completion status.

 === Research into Similar Tools
 Initial research for this project involved investigation into similar tools that already exist.
 These tools were found by searching online for "game backlog manager" and "game library manager".
 The most popular and recommended tools were found to be websites called "How Long To Beat"@hltb and "Backloggery"@backloggery.
 These websites allow users to track their game completion progress and backlog, but they are web-based and do not offer a native desktop application, they are also limited to the library of games that they have in their database, not allowing for users to easily add their own games.